khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

-This repository contains information for the CS220 AU, 'Navigating the Digital World' module, the Autumn term module.
-Information for Dr Di Franco's more theoretical module (CS220 SP) is on Moodle.
-If your enrolment code is CS220 AU (Autumn), CS220 FY (full year) or CS220 ZH (exchange student), then the information below is relevant for you.

-The **module description** is on Moodle (or see in [assets/doc](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/tree/main/assets/doc) folder).
+The information in this repository expand on the CS220 AU module's [module description](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/tree/main/assets/doc) form.

-The **weekly outline** of the seminars/workshops is in the [syllabus](syllabus.md) file.
+The **weekly outline** of the seminars/workshops is in the [syllabus](syllabus.md).

 <br>